top of page

 My use of the term "unitarian" is not to be confused with the Unitarian church denomination; but here it refers to the doctrine of Oneness.

 Christianity is considered one of three monotheistic religions, which also includes Judaism and Islam.
 Yet Christianity is the only one with significant internal disagreement on how the oneness of God should be explained.
-Debate over the language concerning the Godhead can be traced back to the early 4th century.
+Debate over the doctrine of the Godhead can be traced back to the early 4th century.
 It wasn't until the second ecumenical counsel in 381 AD. that the trinitarian view was officially established over the opposing views.
-But since the reformation, oneness and binitarianism have re-emerged...although I don't believe these views were ever really gone, they just couldn't be officially articulated during the reign of the Roman Catholic Church.
+But since the reformation, oneness and binitarianism have re-emerged...although I don't believe these views were ever really gone, they just couldn't be officially taught during the reign of the Roman Catholic Church.

 King James Bible vs Modern Translations?